QuTech-Delft/qne-adk/docs/introduction.rst

     qne application list [OPTIONS]

-Show a list of all existing applications and the path to where they are stored.
+Show a list of all applications and relevant information for each of them.
+For listing remote applications, the user must be logged in.

     Options:
+      --remote  List remote applications  [default: False]
       --local   List local applications  [default: False].
       --help   Show this message and exit.

     Example:
-      qne application list
+      qne application list --remote

-application validate
+application upload
-^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^

 .. code-block:: console

-    qne application validate [OPTIONS]
+    qne application upload [OPTIONS] [APPLICATION_NAME]

-This command can be used to validate the files that are in the application directory.
-It checks for a correct file structure, if all files and directories needed exist and if the json files are in correct format.
+Create or update a remote application.
+For creating or updating remote applications, the user must be logged in.

+When application_name is given ./application_name is taken as application directory, when this directory does not contain an application the application directory is fetched from the application configuration.
+When application_name is not given, the current directory is taken as application directory.

+    Arguments:
+      [APPLICATION_NAME]  Name of the application

     Options:
       --help   Show this message and exit.

     Example:
-      qne application validate
+      qne application upload application_name

 experiment create
 ^^^^^^^^^^^^^^^^^